karpanai/karpanai-web/data/blog/2005/08/25/insult-to-injury.md

 >
 > Taps on keyboard, *“Yes, we have.”*

-One out of two isn’t too bad.
+One out of two isn't too bad.

 > *“Ok, where is it?”*
 >
 > *“No stock.”*
 >
-> *“What does ‘we have’ mean?”*
+> *“What does ‘we have' mean?”*
 >
 > *“Have in database.”*

 Damn.
-I start to walk out disappointed – not smart to sign up to review two books at [Veena’s Booker Mela](http://onayahuasca.blogspot.com/2005/08/2005-booker-mela.html) without checking for availability.
+I start to walk out disappointed – not smart to sign up to review two books at [Veena's Booker Mela](http://onayahuasca.blogspot.com/2005/08/2005-booker-mela.html) without checking for availability.
 Just then, the girl calls me,

 > *“Sir.”*
 >